zachsui/zachsui.github.io/_pages/about.md

 - **Pushing for automation whenever I find myself doing something repeatedly** - because this is a strong sign that a computer can do it for me - and with less likelihood of making an error. **Automate everything** is my philosophy, I love leveraging automation technics like Selenium, Jenkins, Docker, Jenkins and AWS.

-- **Monitoring and logging are absolutely critical.** Otherwise you will be flying blind and not knowing where to start debugging the system when shit hits the fan.

 - Tests **NEED** maintenance.
 A lesson taught by one of my mentors at my final internship, which rang true over time.
 Going excessive with tests likely means that a lot of tests have to updated during major refactorings.

-- **I am strongly for open source software.** Having studied a few of them, I can attest that I have learnt a lot from reading code written by people who are way better than myself.
-It is not an exaggeration to say that the world will be very different without Linux, vim, Apache, Perl, etc and everything else that came from them.

 &nbsp;